L3vi/magic-leaderboard/frontend/README.md

 ## Data Management

-The frontend automatically syncs data files from `../backend/data/` before starting development or building.
-The synced files (`src/data/*.json`) are git-ignored since the backend is the source of truth.
+The frontend automatically syncs data files from `../archived-data/master-leaderboard.json` before starting development or building.
+The synced files (`src/data/*.json`) are git-ignored since `master-leaderboard.json` is the source of truth.